 The Zentangle Method has a wide variety of challenges, from beginner to advanced.
 Ultimately, when tackling a Zentangle challenge, the most important thing is to have fun and enjoy the process.
 Don’t forget to take your time and let your imagination run wild.

 Every year, you will find a couple recurring Zentangle Challenges and creative prompts that are spread out throughout the year.
-I list here the most popular ones.
+While I list here the most popular ones, I may have forgotten some.
 If you know of other ones I may have missed, please let me know in the comments below.

 1- January Zentangle Challenges